 Custom Services:

-🔹 Human-Centered AI: Strategic Sensemaking Workshops
+🔹 Human-Centered AI: Strategic INNOVATION Workshops

 A facilitation-based workshop that helps teams move from tool-centric questions to questions of meaning and interpretative frameworks.
 Rather than focusing on how to technically use AI, this session examines AI as a cultural system that shapes authorship, narrative, and institutional legitimacy.